drivelling-spinel/tartar/doc/extras.md

 3. From InstaDoom distribution zip, extract FILTERS directory and place that directory (with all its contents) in the same directory as TARTAR.EXE.

-4. Run TARTAR.EXE and be on the lookout for a message in the console mentioning the number of loaded filters.
+4. Run TARTAR.EXE (without any additional command line arguments) and be on the lookout for a message in the console mentioning the number of loaded filters.

 5. If in "real" DOS set FILES in CONFIG.SYS to a considerably big values, e.g.
    FILES=70